 The Epiphany series are glass sketches with colourful enamels fired onto the surface, edged with copper, and with an optional oak stand.

 The sketches are colourful abstracts inspired by aspects of an experience, painted onto glass with a history, previously a shed window or a greenhouse or a front door, so has had all kinds of experiences reflected in the surface.

-The glass sketch sizes are significant as I have drawn in sketchbooks which are either A4 or postcard sized for decades so this reflects my practice.
+The glass sketch sizes are significant, as I have drawn them in sketchbooks that are either A4 or postcard sized for decades so this reflects my practice.

 Summertime Sharyn’s Shed Series (300 x 200mm)

 Wink gallery are showing Epiphany works on glass salvaged from another family’s garden shed, in the New Forest.
 The colour sketches are about stories I have heard of the family, like their bees swarming or a black bird building a nest and laying eggs inside the shed.
 These sketches are like memories or dreams once reflected in the glass of the windows, moments captured or reimagined.

 I find my own family transitioning into a next chapter as our children have grown up and left for university and work, I feel keenly the passing of time and the next phase beginning.
 This is on my mind as I consider another family living through cycles of life, replanting, harvesting, and adapting to new circumstances.